 |Salary:||£45,585 to £56,021 per annum.|

-You should hold a PhD in a cognate discipline.
+Candidates should hold a doctorate in a relevant discipline.
 Excellent teaching skills and an interest in promoting knowledge exchange are essential.
-You should also have some familiarity with grant seeking processes in relation to research councils and other sources.
+You should also have some familiarity with grant-seeking processes in relation to research councils and other sources.

 Employees of the University have access to a wide range of staff benefits including: